The Banquet in Blitva: Structure

 The novel is split up into three books, narrated by an observer "from a distant and foggy foreign country".
 The first two parts of the novel deal with the political situation in Blitva and two figures present in the country: Colonel Barutanski, its dictator, and Niels Nielsen, an intellectual and dissident.
 The third part reflect on Nielsen's life as a dissident, including his personal doubts and past actions.
 The first two parts were published in 1938 and 1939, respectively, but, due to political pressure, Krleža did not publish the last part until the 1960s.
 (Note: Different dates are given for the publication of the final part.
 The Encyclopedia Britannica cites 1961; the Miroslav Krleža Institute of Lexicography states 1962, with a later 1964 version carrying significant edits by Krleža made between December 1962 and January 1963, and considers 1964 to be the date of completion; and others have cited 1963, probably due to that year having the final edits.)
 Only the first two parts of have been translated into English.

+"Blitva" is a play on the words "blitva" (Swiss chard) and "Litva" (Lithuania).